University Catalogs

 Context and Perspectives: Globalization

 East Asian countries (China, Hong Kong, Japan, Korea, Singapore, and Taiwan) have emerged as economic power houses in the contemporary world.
 Many experts have attributed their economic success to their philosophical and religious traditions of Confucianism, Daoism, and Chan (Zen) Buddhism.
-These traditions span over 3,000 years of East Asian history and have created the rich, deep, and complex cultures of East Asia.
+For over 3,000 years, these traditions have created the rich, deep, and complex cultures of East Asia.
 In the era of globalization, understanding the philosophical and religious traditions of Confucianism, Daoism, and Chan (Zen) Buddhism and how they have contributed to East Asian cultures is a must for students who aspire to become informed global citizens.
-This course will provide a broad overview of East Asian philosophy and religion by reading selections from major schools of Confucianism, Daoism, and Chan (Zen) Buddhism and help students understand how these traditions are constitutive of and still influence contemporary East Asian cultures by viewing relevant films.
+This course will provide a broad overview of East Asian philosophy and religion by reading selections from major schools of Confucianism, Daoism, and Chan (Zen) Buddhism.
+By viewing relevant East Asian films, it will help students understand how these traditions are embedded in and still influence contemporary East Asian cultures.

 Typically Offered: Every two or more years